 Analyzing UP Fintech Holding's Unusual Options Activity

-Shares of UP Fintech Holding (NASDAQ:TIGR) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $16.76.
+Shares of UP Fintech Holding (NASDAQ:TIGR) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $16.35.

 Three Indications Of Unusual Options Activity